-Much of our ongoing effort in the last few years has been focused on longitudinal studies to investigate the performance of the GSN, and to verify key station parameters.
-Some of these analyses are now performed close to real time, with the results continously updated and posted to our web site.
-For example, we routinely calculate noise levels at GSN stations, using continuous near-real-time data acquired through a variety of protocols.
-These results are updated daily and monthly.
-We also estimate station misorientation, for GSN and USArray stations, following the approach described by Ekström and Busby (2008), updating orientation estimates with each event that provides a useful estimate at a given station.

-Other results of longitudinal studies are updated at irregular intervals, through an update to or reprocessing of some data set.
-For example, we identify large errors in channel gain and frequency response by systematic comparison of CMT synthetic seismograms and data, calculating the scaling factor that would bring the synthetic and data seismograms into the best agreement (following Ekström et al., 2006).
-Such estimates for most stations are available on our web site through 2007.
+In the past, much of our effort has focused on longitudinal studies to investigate the performance of the GSN, and to verify key station parameters.
+Some of these analyses are now performed close to real time, with the results continously updated and posted to our web site; other analyses are updated at irregular intervals.
+We routinely calculate noise levels at GSN stations, using continuous near-real-time data acquired through a variety of protocols.
+We also estimate station misorientation, for GSN and USArray stations, following the approach described by Ekström and Busby (2008).
+We identify large errors in channel gain and frequency response by systematic comparison of CMT synthetic seismograms and data, calculating the scaling factor that would bring the synthetic and data seismograms into the best agreement, following Ekström, Dalton, and Nettles (2006).